FarronF/limerick-council-meetings/meetings/2020/02/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 8th January 2020.md

 smaller towns and villages for private development.
 The necessity of having a mix of social

 and private housing in areas was also highlighted.
-The difficulty in obtaining planning--- 2
+The difficulty in obtaining planning
+---
+2

 permission for one off rural housing was also raised and the new proposals on rural housing